cafec0c0/jdwp-proxy/README.md

 # JDWP Proxy

-A simple, Proxy for visualising JDWP packets.
+A simple proxy for visualising JDWP packets.

 This project was written for a talk on JDWP, and in order to demonstrate what packets get sent between a debugger and debuggee, I created this simple tool.